 Our Story & History

-Kleine Zalze is our family-owned winery situated in the heart of the Cape Winelands, just two miles from Stellenbosch.
+Kleine Zalze is an award-winning winery situated in the heart of the Cape Winelands, just two miles from Stellenbosch.
 Winemaking has taken place on our estate on a small scale since 1695 but it was in 1996, when Kobus Basson and his family purchased the property, that the modern Kleine Zalze was born.

 Our philosophy is simple: success begins in the vineyards.
 Exceptional wines are made possible by selecting varieties and clones specifically suited to the various soils and slopes, and further careful management of the farm’s extensive natural assets.